-7.2 Verification

-Details of loans and investments will be maintained in treasury management spreadsheet which will include fees and brokerage paid.

-Transactions will be cross-checked against broker notes, counterparty confirmations and PWLB loan schedules by verifying dates, amounts, interest rates, maturity, interest payment dates etc.

-7.0 T 7.3 Substantiation The Treasury Management system balances are reconciled with financial ledger codes at the end of each month and at the financial year end.
+7.2 Verification Details of loans and investments will be maintained in treasury management spreadsheet which will include fees and brokerage paid.
+Transactions will be cross-checked against broker notes, counterparty confirmations and PWLB loan schedules by verifying dates, amounts, interest rates, maturity, interest payment dates etc. 7.3 1.
+The Transum Management system belonger are reconciled Substantiation The Treasury Management system balances are reconciled with financial ledger codes at the end of each month and at the financial year end.
+Working papers are retained for sudit inspection.
 Working papers are retained for audit inspection.
 The bank reconciliation is carried out monthly from the bank statement to the general ledger system, Integra.
 7.4 Internal Audit Internal Audit carry out an annual regulatory review of the treasury management function including probity testing.
 See TMP7 Budgeting_accounting and audit arrangements.
 7.5 Contingency Management Treasury files are kept on the Council's network.
 Daily back- ups are maintained corporately by the ICT service.
 Network backups can be used to restore files and if necessary can be accessed from sites remote from the Council offices.
 2. The Council has access to a Treasury Management system on a secure site managed by the Council's TM advisers, Arlingclose.
 This system is due to be set up during January to March 2020 so that the system's TM tools can be used to facilitate the Council's treasury management.
 Arlingclose is responsible for integrity and security of that system.
 As part of implementation of that system, the Council will determine backup measures that can be taken.
 3. Electronic Banking System Failure: Daily bank balances for calculating cash flow requirements can be obtained by telephone from the Lloyds Corporate Banking Online (CBO) helpline on 0808 202 1390 by authorised users, who have security information that will be requested by the bank before sensitive information is provided.
 4. CHAPs, Faster Payments, other transfers, stop cheque requests, and so on, can be done directly by the bank.
-5. The Accountancy Team maintains an up to date Business Continuity Plan 7.6 Insurance cover details The Council has Fidelity, Professional Indemnity and Business Interruption cover.
-Details of the provider and cover are held by the Insurance Officer.
+5. The Accountancy Team maintains an up to date Business Continuity Plan